0xABAD/behavior_tree/README.md

 A sequence node is written with `->` and is in a _success_ state when all of its children nodes are in a _success_ state.
-Otherwise, the state the action node will be the state of the first child, whether _failed_ or _running_.
+Otherwise, the state of the sequence node will be the state of the first child, whether _failed_ or _running_.
 A sequence node is akin to the *AND* operator of many programming languages.